IdiotStick2K/MyDisk/README.md

 - View a disk usage history.
 - Ability to change zoom and view different areas of the data.
 - Matplotlib charts for easy data viewing!
+- 3 different charts for more data views

 Tools menu
 - Manually take a disk snapshot.
 Helpful if you want to take a snapshot now instead of waiting the 10 minutes.
+- Import an old storage log file from an existing installation.
+Useful when updating to a new version.
+- Storage log viewer/manager.
+You can access this new window from the tools menu!
+Double click on a timestamp to edit values.

 Other info
 - The application will not take a snapshot if your disks have not changed by at least 50 MB.